pv

 There are many many websites dedicated to stadiums past and present.
 I wish I could suggest one, but they are all very much similar.
 I also find that most sites are lacking in the modern-day photo department (which is what I intend to make up for with this page), though they are thoroughly informative.
 Use an internet search engine to find out more about these other stadium websites by searching for the name of a particular stadium that interests you..

 I am a fan of the older stadiums, especially the vanished ones that I never got to see, and of some of the stadiums that have been, or are being, torn down now.
 Sure, Citi Field may be more aesthetically pleasing than Shea Stadium, for example, but Shea was perfectly serviceable.
 It's been called "a dump" but people never tell me specifically why - maybe because of its location?
-The planes to and from LaGuardia Airport are going to fly over the new stadium too, and the new stadium will still be surrounded by acres or parking lot.)
-The new park may be a more pleasing place to watch a game, but it is more intimate than Shea only by default, holding over 10,000 fewer seats.
+The planes to and from LaGuardia Airport are going to fly over the new stadium too, and the new stadium will still be surrounded by acres of parking lot.
+Does that make Citi Field a dump too?)
+The new park may be a more pleasing place to watch a game, but only be default it is more intimate than Shea, holding 10,000 fewer seats.
 Of course the highest seats are going to be closer to the action.
 What that means is less seats and higher prices, and the average fan get shut out.
+It does not necessarily make for a more fan-friendly built stadium.

-But the new parks aren't being built for baseball playing or watching, but only to house more food-stands, souvenir shops, and for places for people to stand and hang out, as if the builders are attaching malls to the new stadiums.
+The new parks aren't being built better for baseball playing or watching, but only to house more food-stands, souvenir shops.
+And for places for people to stand and hang out, as if the builders are attaching malls to the new stadiums.
 I still go to a stadium to watch a baseball game, not eat five hot dogs or drink ten beers.
 But it sounds like I might be in the minority - baseball executives now acknowledge that many people go to the games simply to socialize, and these "fans" barely pay attention to what is happening on the field.
 Seems strange to me to pay upwards of 30 dollars per person for the right to do that.

 I think it is funny too, that the multi-purpose venues of the 1960s and 1970s have been largely decried as "cookie-cutter," while the new parks are hailed for being something, different?
-Having been to a few of the newer stadiums (mostly on the east coast), from the 1990s and 2000s, I can't help but feel that they too are "cookie-cutter," in a different way, but still they're all largely the same.
+Having been to a few of the newer stadiums (mostly on the east coast), from the 1990s and 2000s, I can't help but feel that they too are "cookie-cutter."
+In a different way from the older venues, but still they are all largely similar to each other.
 Quite a few buildings were designed by the same architectural firm.
 (I'm sorry, but having an asymmetrical outfield does not a unique ballpark make.
 Be more creative than that, please.)
-Another quirk of the new stadiums is that, in many cases, each row is seats is very long, so pity the poor soul who sits in the middle of the row and needs to get up, or worse, the fan on the end who has to keep moving for that person!
-One nice thing about so many of the stadiums is that there are open views towards the downtown city skylines, views once hidden by the now phased-out concrete doughnuts.
-In Detroit, for example, you can make a game out of counting the city's abandoned skyscrapers.

 Of the newer stadiums, I think my best all-around experience was at the new Pittsburgh park (forgive me if I can't remember the corporate name - they change so often to render the names irrelevant).
 The stadium is one of the "neo-retro" parks but unlike many others, isn't too neo as to render it utterly non-retro.
-We got a tour of the stadium for 6 dollars (compared to 25 dollars at Yankee Stadium), and our seats about 20 rows from the visiting dugout cost twenty-seven dollars.
-In New York, that same seat might go for 200 dollars.
-And the fans in the midwestern towns are so much more friendlier than in Boston, New York or Philadelphia (not to say that there aren't friendly people in the northeast, but you can wear an "away team" jersey in Pittsburgh, Cleveland or Detroit and not get hassled - try that at in Philadelphia or Boston).
+We got a tour of the stadium for 6 dollars (compared to 25 dollars for a tour at Yankee Stadium), and our seats about 20 rows from the visiting dugout cost twenty-seven dollars.
+In New York, that same seat might go for hundreds of dolars.
+And the fans in the midwestern towns are so much more friendlier than in Boston, New York or Philadelphia.
+(Not to say that there aren't friendly people in the northeast, but you can wear an "away team" jersey in Pittsburgh, Cleveland or Detroit and not get hassled - try that in Philadelphia or New York).
 And Pittsburgh actually had vegetarian food.
 Imagine that, having a diverse menu.
 Many of the new parks claim to offer so many different restaurants and food options, but most all the concessions stands serve the same exact food, just under different banners.

 Regarding hockey rinks, I think the new arenas are all entirely bland and utterly boring, and all are *exactly* the same, both inside and out.
 Blind-fold me and drop me inside the Bell Centre, the Comcast Center, or the XCel Energy Center and I would not be able to tell you what rink or city I'm in.
 The new arenas generally hold more seats than the rinks they replaced, and by way of design, put spectators much farther from the action.
-And ticket prices are ridiculously expensive across the US and Canada for hockey, far more so than for baseball games, especially if you want to be anywhere but the last 10 rows of the upper deck.
+And ticket prices are ridiculously expensive across the US and Canada for hockey.
+Far more so than for baseball games, especially if you want to be anywhere but the upper deck.

-I think it is even more criminal that Tiger Stadium has been demolished.
+I think it is even more criminal that Tiger Stadium was demolished.
 It was one of the three intact original parks (along with Fenway in Boston and Wrigley in Chicago; one of four if you count revamped Yankee Stadium).
-On top of the stadium's historical merit, Detroit isn't exactly hurting for development space or experiencing a building boom, so it would only be replaced by another empty lot.
-Tiger Stadium stood empty for ten years, what was the rush to tear it down?
+On top of the stadium's historical merit, Detroit isn't exactly hurting for development space or experiencing a building boom, so it will only be replaced by another empty lot.
+Tiger Stadium stood empty for ten years; what was the rush to tear it down?
 Too bad that the Illitch family, which has done good things with their money to preserve several Detroit landmarks, abandoned Tiger Stadium and left it for dead.